Bookmark saved

 Theron turned.
 For the first time, his expression shifted.
 Slight narrowing of eyes.
 A tiny tightening around his mouth.
 "Courage without efficiency is waste.
 Your people died bravely.
 Died futilely.
 Died protecting a civilization that collapsed anyway.
 The Collective prioritized survival over glory.
 We endured.
 That's not cowardice.
 That's optimization."

 "We call it accepting losses we couldn't prevent."
 Theron moved back to the table.
 Each step deliberate, measured.
 "Your civilization fought demons with inferior technology.
 Inadequate knowledge.
 Doomed tactics.
 The Collective assessed probability of successful intervention.
 Determined the cost exceeded potential benefit.
 Sealed our territories.
-Preserved what could be preserved.
 That's not abandonment.
 That's triage."

 "Millions died regardless.
-Our intervention would have added Collective casualties without changing outcome.
-We prioritized preserving functional civilization over futile sacrifice."
+Our intervention would have added Collective casualties without changing outcome."
 Theron sat.
-Folded his hands on the table—neat, precise, controlled.
+Folded his hands—neat, precise.
 "Your people chose differently.
 Both civilizations survived.
 The Collective survived optimally.
 The Confederation survived traumatically.
 Which better serves humanity's future?"

-Elara leaned forward, pressing her fingertips against the rough table.
+Elara leaned forward.
 "We need to find common ground.
 Territory.
 Resources.
 Cooperation.
 Fighting each other helps no one."

 "Agreed," Theron said.
 "The Collective proposes integration.
 Your settlements join our infrastructure.
 We provide technology, organization, protection.
 You provide resources, labor, acknowledgment of Progenitor reverence."

-Elara's stomach tightened.
+Cael's hands tightened on his chair's armrests.
 Integration.
 A polite word for absorption.
 For the Confederation ceasing to exist as an independent entity.
 For everything they'd built—democracy, equality, choice—being dissolved into the Scavengers' hierarchical efficiency.
-She recognized the pattern.
-She'd seen it in Valorheim's treaties—generous language wrapped around a blade.
+He recognized the pattern.
+He'd seen it in Kael Thorne's rhetoric before the civil war—generous language wrapped around a blade.
 The art of making surrender sound like partnership.

 "We're democratic," Elara said.
 "We won't submit to hierarchical control."

 "Democracy without infrastructure is chaos.
 Your settlements barely coordinate.
 Your Council argues endlessly.
 Your military is scattered and disorganized."
 Theron's tone was matter-of-fact.
-Not insulting—just stating obvious truth.
 "The Collective offers optimization.
 Efficiency.
 Stability."

 "At the cost of freedom."

 "Freedom without resources is starvation.
 Freedom without security is death.
 Freedom without infrastructure is regression."
 Theron met her eyes.
-His gaze was direct, unwavering.
 "The Confederation built democracy on ruins.
 Noble.
 Idealistic.
 Unsustainable.
 The Collective offers sustainable civilization.
 The cost is hierarchical integration.
 That's not oppression.
 That's organization."

 "Organization that requires us to abandon everything we built.
 Everything we fought for.
 Everything we chose."
 Elara kept her voice level.
 "We won't do that.
 Can't do that.
 The Confederation exists because we rejected hierarchical control that enabled demonic corruption.
 We chose democracy specifically to prevent concentrated power."

 "And created dispersed weakness," Theron countered.
 "Your Council can't make decisions.
 Your settlements compete for resources.
-Your leadership is exhausted.
 Democracy is ideal in stable conditions.
 You're in crisis.
 Crisis requires decisive leadership.
 Hierarchical authority.
 Optimized decision-making."

 "You mean dictatorship."